verzep/verzep.github.io/_posts/2022-07-29-Predicting-Future.md

 Difficulties related to this view were already evident to Poincaré, who realized that some problems (like the infamous [three-body problem](https://en.wikipedia.org/wiki/Three-body_problem)) were _impossible_ to solve, in the sense of obtaining precise formulas for the motion of the objects under study.
 But  an even more radical form of uncertainty was discovered.
-Leaving aside the stochastic nature of quantum phenomena, also fully-deterministic systems may display an inherent unpredictability, which goes under the name of \emph{deterministic chaos}.
+Leaving aside the stochastic nature of quantum phenomena, also fully-deterministic systems may display an inherent unpredictability, which goes under the name of _deterministic chaos_.
 The findings of Edward Lorenz are usually considered the beginning of the study of chaotic phenomena.
 He talked about his discovery in an interview: